awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.configure-v3.md

 # `pcluster configure`<a name="pcluster.configure-v3"></a>

 Begins an interactive configuration wizard for AWS ParallelCluster version 3\.
+For more information, see [Configuring AWS ParallelCluster](install-v3-configuring.md)\.

 ```
 pcluster configure [-h]